vensko/pint/README.md

 # Features
 - Downloads, unpacks and removes applications.
 - Checks for updates and downloads them if available.
-- Extracts downloads links from websites using [Xidel](http://www.videlibri.de/xidel.html).
+- Extracts download links from websites using [Xidel](http://www.videlibri.de/xidel.html).
 - Supports RSS and PAD files as link sources, has built-in routines to download from FileHippo and PortableApps.com.
 - Unpacks various types of archives and installers, and upgrades apps, keeping configuration files intact.
 - Apps can be installed into arbitrary subdirectories under *apps*.
 This allows to keep yaP and PortableApps.com packages up to date.